-Create Homes for Everything.
+Step 1.
+Create Homes for Everything

-Show Your Child the Homes.
+Step 2.
+Show Your Child the Homes

-Implement the Ten Minute Tidy.
+Step 3.
+Implement the 10 Minute Tidy

 - Pick a time each day to perform your 10 (or 20) minute tidy.
 Morning, afternoon, evening, it’s up to you.
 I prefer before bed so that our family can start the next day with a clean slate.

 - Set a timer.
 Working under a deadline helps to increase productivity.

 - Have your kids perform these 3 tasks:

 - Pick up all dirty laundry.

 - Put away all toys/crafts.